solenya-group/solenya-animation/README.md

 # transitionChildren

-The `transitionChildren` function lets you gracefully transition the positions of a group of children as each enter, move, and leave the DOM.
+The `transitionChildren` function lets you gracefully transition the positions of a group of children as each enter and leave the DOM, or move relative to each other.

 It's used as follows: